Skip advert

 Advertisement - Article continues below

 Despite the use of this system and a variable-ratio steering set-up, it’s easy to place the i7’s vast front end in corners.
-There’s very little in the way of feedback from the road surface, but that’s not really an issue in a car such as this one, and in any case, the weighting of the power assistance is well-judged.
-What’s most noticeable is the lack of body roll: the i7 stays remarkably flat through corners, although it’s hard to tell how much of this can be attributed to the twin-chamber air suspension, and how much is down to the optional 48-volt-powered active anti-roll bars.
+There’s very little in the way of feedback from the road surface, but that’s not really an issue in a car such as this.
+In any case, the weighting of the power assistance is well-judged and inspires confidence when traversing a twisty B road.
+What’s most noticeable is the lack of body roll: the i7 stays remarkably flat through corners, although it’s hard to tell how much of this can be attributed to the twin-chamber air suspension, or the optional 48-volt-powered active anti-roll bars

 0-62mph acceleration and top speed